 IN THIS ARTICLE

 It may always have been your intention to pass along jewelry from a great-grandmother or a vintage pocket watch from an old ancestor.
-Now might be the perfect time.
+Now might be a perfect time.
 Even if you don’t have any heirlooms, you can start the tradition by passing on something that your son or daughter admired when they were younger.
-It’s a great way to convey your trust in them and your hopes that they too can one day pass it on to its next owner.
+It’s a great way to convey your trust in them and your hopes that they too can one day pass it on to their next owner.

 Quality Household Ware

 Household ware is a classic wedding gift idea for a reason — its value appreciates over time.
 If your newlyweds are starting, investing in a set of good cookware or dishware for them can be a meaningful necessity that will last them a long time.
 If they’re handy and into DIY, you can consider a good set of tools that will serve them well.
 Far into the future, your gift still reminds a couple of their wedding day every time they use this convenient and thoughtful gift.

 This idea is terrific if your son or daughter is moving into a new place or if they’ve been on a tight budget and cannot afford to furnish their home the way they want.
 Make a day of it, take the couple shopping at their favorite furniture and décor store, and treat them to a nice lunch.
 They’ll appreciate being able to pick out something without thinking of the bills they need to pay.